Debbie Rodrigues | Oct 1, 2018 | 0

 There is no right or wrong here.
-You’re simply doing an assessment that will help you define your strategy going forwards.
+You’re just doing an assessment that will help you define your strategy going forward.

 A lot of people wear bikinis or shorts because they can see their whole body.
 But it is also a great idea to wear some outfit you can shrink in it, like a pair of jeans, a dress or T-shirt.